ImY0mu/smmo-wiki-resources/README.md

 - **Language Support** - Currently, we only support content in English.
 Contributions in other languages will not be accepted.
 - **Separate Pull Requests** - Keep your pull requests (PRs) small.
 If a PR contains hundreds of changes, it risks rejection if even a single line violates our guidelines.
 Split large updates into multiple PRs for simpler reviews and better approval chances.
-- **Image Usage** - Only images hosted on the IdleMMO CDN are allowed.
+- **Image Usage** - Only images hosted on the SimpleMMO are allowed.
 Obtain these by copying an image URL directly from the game.
 - **Factual Content** - Ensure that all contributions are factual and unbiased.
 Avoid opinions or subjective statements.
 - **Appropriate Language** - Use clear, straightforward, and appropriate language that is easy to understand.
 - **AI Content** - Contributions must be primarily human-generated.
 While AI tools can be used to check grammar or refine language, fully AI-generated content is not permitted.